 Dates: 1874-2012; Majority of material found within 1950-2005

 Abstract The Reorganized Farmers Ditch Company was created in 1983 as a mutual ditch company in the state of Colorado from unusual circumstances.
 The predecessor organization was the Farmers Irrigating Ditch and Reservoir Company.
 The main purpose of both companies has been to store and deliver water for irrigation, drawn from the Big Thompson River.
 Legal and financial materials dominate the collection, but comprehensive sets of meeting minutes exist, along with fairly complete sets of early stock...

 Dates: 1878-2020; Majority of material found within 1970-2000

 Abstract Wright Water Engineers, Inc., is a Colorado-based water resources consulting firm founded by Kenneth R. Wright.
 Since 1961 the company has undertaken projects concerning agricultural and irrigation engineering, water rights, flood control and drainage, dams, and groundwater in Colorado as well as other states and countries.
-The collection contains files from select Colorado projects.
-Also present are the records of Wright-McLaughlin Engineers (1964-1982), a closely associated engineering...
+The collection contains files from select Colorado projects, as well as one in New Mexico/Texas.
+Also present are the files of Wright-McLaughlin Engineers (1964-1982), a...

 Abstract The Water Oral Histories Collection consists of interviews and reminiscences covering the work of some of Colorado's distinguished civil engineers, irrigators, and water leaders.
 Subjects include Northern Colorado's irrigation history, irrigation engineering and research in Colorado, large water storage projects, groundwater issues, and the personal and professional lives of some of Colorado's water leaders.
 A portion of the collection is digitized and ...